theartsnetwork/syncapp/README.md

-syncapp
+Sync App
 ================

-Application allows you to keep all the inventory in Sync.
+Sync Application allows art galleries & museums to keep all the inventory in Sync.
-Sync is cloud based inventory management software